morse-simulator/morse/doc/morse/user/builder.rst

 This is the typical scenario: we tell MORSE that the pose sensor should output values at 200Hz, and we let MORSE manage all other time-related questions.
-In this case, MORSE will run its main loop at 200Hz (hardware permitting! otherwise, MORSE will warn you that the desired frequency can not be reached), and will attempt to update the physics at real-time speed.
+In this case, MORSE will run its main loop at 200Hz (hardware permitting! otherwise, MORSE will warn you that the desired frequency cannot be achieved), and will attempt to update the physics at real-time speed.
 Note that we did not have to specify a frequency for our motion actuator: by default, all MORSE components run at 60Hz.